8'2" x 2'7"

 PLEASE CONTACT US Sizes are approximate.
 Photographs are not necessarily exact for color.

-New rugs are of the highest quality in its category & is carefully handpicked overseas by a member of the Bashir family.
-A Brief History of Isfahan Carpets
+New rugs are of the highest quality in their category and are handpicked overseas by the Bashir family.